Why a Disciple-making Movement?

 The Soil and The Seed Project

-The Soil and The Seed Project is an innovative expression of mission.
-Director Seth Crissman writes, “If we can maintain an ongoing posture of learning, it can help us to let go of some preconceived ideas about what the best way to be “sent” and joining in God’s work in the world looks like.
-We can then follow Jesus and join in God’s work in the world in new and beautiful ways.”
+As an innovative expression of mission, The Soil and The Seed Project Director Seth Crissman writes that an ongoing posture of learning can change preconceived ideas about what mission and being “sent” looks like.
+We can then join in God’s work in the world in new and beautiful ways.”

 Read More